keptn/keptn.github.io/content/docs/news/release_announcements/keptn-0170/index.md

 # Release Notes 0.17.0

 Keptn 0.17.0 provides more customizability options in the helm-charts.
 Make sure to check the [upgrade guide](https://keptn.sh/docs/install/upgrade/#upgrade-from-keptn-0-16-x-to-keptn-0-17-x) to ensure that you do not lose any data.
-Furthermore, the **cp-connector** library can now be also used in the remote-execution plane to build new integration with ease.

 ---

 **Key announcements**:

-:tada: *cp-connector*: Integrations in the remote-control plane can also make use of the library.

-:star: *Bridge*: The Bridge is being rewritten in more fine grain modules to improve load time.

-:information_source: *CLI*: The install/uninstall/upgrade commands are not supported anymore.
+:information_source: *CLI*: The CLI does not offer anymore the install/uninstall/upgrade commands.
 Please refer to our [documentation](../../../install/helm-install/) to see how you can use helm to operate Keptn.

 ---